reggiebain/song-similarity-erdos/README.md

 ![](images/resnet-loss-plot-batch64-frozen.png "Resnet 18 w/ Frozen Layers and Batch Size 64")
 ## Notable Roadblocks
 #### Compute
 - Any amateur deep learning project will face compute issues and this was no exception.
 We made use of the free GPU services offered by both Google Colab and Kaggle, but given the limited time per week the free versions offer, we had to use CPUs in many cases to test model hyperparameters, scrape data, etc. This resulted in extremely long loading times in many cases and limited (given the project timeframe) ability to test every hyperparameter and model architecture to the full extent we desired.
-For example, fine tuning ResNet18 on 10k triplets of songs for 10 epochs took ~24 hours, even when most model parameters were frozen.
+For example, fine tuning ResNet18 on 10k triplets of songs for 6 epochs took ~7 hours on a Kaggle GPU, even when most model parameters were frozen.
 #### Storage
 - Storage was a significant limitation as well.
 Storing the NumPy arrays of log-mel spectrograms of 10k songs in a Pickle file takes over 10GB of storage space.
 When working locally without significant cloud resources, the data had to be carefully batched so as to not exceed our available hard disk space or overwhelm limited available RAM.
-This prevented us from trying very large batch sizes (which speeds up training in many cases).
+This prevented us from trying very large batch sizes (which speeds up training in many cases) or looking at larger datasets of more than 10k-20k songs at a time.
 #### Rate Limiting
 - Various APIs impose strict rate limiting often making data scraping time consuming.
 We used standard techniques where we could to aid with this, but to truly train deep learning architectures one needs far more data than we were able to cobble together.
 ## References